Draft Day 3: Kickers and running backs take NFL spotlight

 ”I was just hanging out and just waiting for a call, and I’m so glad it was Washington that called,” Howell said. ”This is a perfect spot for me.
 It’s a team I wanted to play for all along.”

-AP Sports Writers Stephen Whyno, Tom Withers, Fred Goodall and Noah Trister contributed.
+Pro Football Writer Schuyler Dixon and Sports Writers Charles Odum, Stephen Whyno, Tom Withers, Fred Goodall, John Wawrow and Noah Trister contributed.